ACADEMIC ADVISING CONTACTS

 Be Attentive.
 Listen respectfully to advisors, teachers and peers.
 Be aware of important dates and deadlines including: registration dates, deadlines for adding or dropping classes with a refund, and deadlines for withdrawing from classes.
 Check MySJRstate campus announcements, email and Canvas daily.

 Be Resourceful.
 Research degree requirements, course and program transfer specific courses.
-Utilize Degree Works and other resources including: Canvas, academic support workshops, career counseling, professor’s office hours, tutoring, course syllabi and www.FLVC.org.
+Utilize Degree Works and other resources including: Canvas, academic support workshops, career counseling, professor’s office hours, tutoring, course syllabi and Florida Shines at www.FLVC.org.

 THE ADVISOR'S ROLE